EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 ![edu-ID App Authorization Process](images/eduid_app_architecture_authorization.png)

+In the above figure the blue box refers to the steps as specified for OAuth 2.0.
+The green boxes refer to OAuth Authorization service endpoints and the orange boxes refer to resource service endpoints.

 ### 2. Service Assertion

 The service assertion process refers to the steps that authorise an edu-ID Mobile App instance to an academic service.
 Only if the edu-ID Mobile App has granted access to an academic service, it will relay access authorization to third-party apps for that service.
 This process consists of requesting an authorization grant from the edu-ID Federation Service (4), which results in a unique service grant token for the given service.
 The edu-ID Mobile App requests authorization to the selected service by forwarding the service grant token to it (5).
 The service grant token is a single use token that authenticates a user to exactly one service.
 Only the selected academic service can validate service grant token with the edu-ID Federation Service (6) and receive optional profile information from it (6*).
 The academic services MUST only grant or reject access  and issue a service access token on the grounds of the results of validating the service grant token with the edu-ID Federation Service for completing the authorization of the edu-ID Mobile App.
 At any point the edu-ID Federation Service or the edu-ID Mobile App MAY invalidate some or all tokens for an edu-ID Mobile App instance with an academic service.
 In both cases, the academic service MUST invalidate the requested token and all tokens that are issued for that token in the app assertion process (10).

 ![edu-ID Service Assertion Process](images/eduid_app_service_assertion.png)

+In the above figure the blue box refers to the steps as specified for OAuth 2.0.
+The green boxes refer to OAuth Authorization service endpoints and the orange boxes refer to resource service endpoints.

 ### 3. App Assertion